Tora - Female Elkhound

 As a breeder you really hope to have picked the right combination of parents to yield great pups, hopefully improved pups that show all the characteristic traits of the breed that date back centuries.
 We truly feel when looking at Tora, or Tegan, Nika or Lexi all of these females clearly show, that Mia and Takoda are truly a magnificent pair.
 Each bringing genetics centuries old and Tora is a representation what breeders have sought to have all those years.

-"Tora, sits here with Takoda
+"Tora, sits here with Takoda"

 Tora is a terrific young female we have decided to hold back and use in our program.
 We had some tremendous female representation last litter with 7 of the 10 being females, we felt this was a sure sign we should have another female in our program.
 We are truly excited with how she is turning out.
 Tora spends most of her time with Takoda, basically since weaning Takoda has looked after the pups, and now that Tora is the only one of the litter here he is in charge of watching over her.